 A hand forged D6 die in brass.
-I made these available after demand from my followers, even though the pricing is a little out there.
 Forging brass is a technically challenging task.
-I’ll describe the process below, which should help explain the price point.
+I’ll describe the process below.

 Forging mild steel: In order to understand how brass is challenging to forge, and why some professional blacksmiths won’t work with it at all, it helps to have a basic understanding of forging steel.
 When forging mild steel you use the incandescent glow from the hot steel to visually gauge temperature, and you can hit as hard as you want and keep forging the material all the way down to a low temperature without issue.
 Likewise you have little worry of overheating the material as it doesn’t start to burn until it reaches 1330 degree Celsius.
 A temperature a propane forge won’t reach without deliberately setting it up for it.
 The heating of the mild steel also keeps it from work hardening so you can heat, beat, repeat without any obstructions or issues.